ahnaf12c/Bin-Hex-To-Text/README.md

 V 1.0    Version notes: Added full functionality to the code.
 Two conversion modes, Binary to text and Hexadecimal to Text.
 Removed bugs.
 More features to the TUI.

-Note: The executable is in the folder bin/Debug inside the "Binary to text converter" folder.
+Note: The executable is in the folder bin/Debug inside the "bin-hex to text" folder.
 Executable may only work for Windows.